T4n17/aizork/README.md

 - 💬 Ability to provide suggestions to guide the AI during gameplay
 - 🧩 Structured output using Pydantic for reliable command generation
 - 📚 ChromaDB-powered RAG system for better gameplay assistance
+- 👥 Multi-agent collaboration using CrewAI for specialized gameplay assistance
+- 🔍 Specialized agents for level identification and walkthrough retrieval
+- 🧠 Orchestrator agent to integrate solutions and provide optimal suggestions

 ## 🔧 Prerequisites